Consider yourself ruined. Thanks to this 5-star, menu-quality Honey Garlic Salmon, you can never order salmon from a restaurant again.

 What to Serve with Honey Garlic Salmon

-Sometimes!
-If you have individual salmon fillets, you can cook them directly from frozen either in the oven (see this Salmon Baking Guide for tips) or by making Air Fryer Salmon.
-For this salmon recipe, where you will sear and glaze the salmon, you need to thaw the salmon first, so the glaze adheres and the outside can crisp.
+- Thaw Frozen Salmon First.
+While frozen salmon fillets are excellent for Air Fryer Salmon, for this salmon recipe, where you will sear and glaze the fish, you need to thaw it first so the glaze adheres and the outside can crisp.

 Honey Garlic Salmon